nirtamir2/talks/2025-06-26/src/slides.md

 The compiler knows about all of them

 [click]
-No surprises, no hidden failures.
+Happy path code - with No surprises and no hidden failures.
 This is the key difference.

 [PAUSE - this is important]